As I explore running Gitlab server and pages in Docker I’ll need some

 dns=dnsmasq

-Then to setup the routing of any host url ending with .lh
+Then to setup the routing of any host url ending with .lh I have

-created a file in /etc/NetworkManager/dnsmasq.d/lh.conf
+created a file in /etc/NetworkManager/dnsmasq.d/lh.conf with the

 following line: